nishantshobhit/jenkins-dashboard/README.markdown

 #### Populating the database

-There is a rake task available which will traverse through your Jenkins history
+There is a rake task available which will traverse through your Jenkins history and populate the database with all jobs.

+    rake populate

+See issue #1.

 ### Documentation